IPv4 Configuration Types¶

 - IPv4 Upstream Gateway

 Do not set a gateway for internal interfaces such as a LAN or DMZ.
-A gateway should only be selected for externally-connected interfaces such as a WAN or a private site-to-site link.
+Only select a gateway on externally-connected interfaces such as a WAN or a private site-to-site link which the firewall should consider a WAN.

-Gateways may still be used on internal interfaces for the purpose of static routes without selecting an IPv4 Upstream Gateway here on the interfaces screen.
+Gateways may still be used on internal interfaces for the purpose of static routes without selecting an IPv4 Upstream Gateway here.

 The IPv4 Upstream Gateway field is pre-populated with existing IPv4 gateways defined under System > Routing (Gateways).